 10-24.
 ID Read

-User can execute this ID Read instruction to identify the Device ID and Manufacturer ID.
-The sequence of issue ID instruction is CS# goes low→sending ID instruction→Data out on SO→CS# goes high.
+The ID Read instruction identifies the devices as MX25L6435E and manufacturer as MXIC.
+The sequence of issue ID instruction is CS# goes low-sending ID instruction-Data out on SO-CS# goes high.
 Most significant bit (MSB) first.